Supporting Diversity in Nursing: 5 Best Practices

 Addressing racism requires long-term, individual efforts to unlearn harmful biases and stereotypes.
 While this can take time, consider starting with resources and toolkits provided by the National Commission to Address Racism in Nursing and the American Nurses Association.

-It’s important to recognize that building diversity and inclusion requires a broad and multifaceted approach.
-Don’t miss out on other free tips, strategies, and guides that can help you foster a healthier and more diverse workforce.
+It’s important to recognize that building diversity in nursing and fostering inclusion requires a broad and multifaceted approach.
+With IntelyCare’s broad collection of facility guides and management insights, you won’t have to search for the best practices that can help you drive a healthier, more diverse workforce.